KostasValeckas/PyLongslit/paper.md

-The products are obtained by performing standard procedures for detector calibrations [@handbook] [@Howell_2006], comsic-ray subtraction [@cr_1] [@cr_2] , and 1D spectrum extraction [@Horne_1986] [@photutils].
+The products are obtained by performing standard procedures for detector calibrations [@handbook] [@Howell_2006], cosmic-ray subtraction [@cr_1] [@cr_2] , and 1D spectrum extraction [@Horne_1986] [@photutils].

 # Statement of need

 A natural approach when developing data-precessing pipelines is to seek for precision and automation.
-The trade-off for this is code complexity and "black-box" solutions, where the process of the pipeline is often masked, and the quality-assesment output is made under the assumtpiton that the user knows how to interpret it.
+The trade-off for this is code complexity and "black-box" solutions, where the process of the pipeline is often masked, and the quality-assessment output is made under the assumption that the user knows how to interpret it.
 In research, this is a reasonable trade-off, as a certain level of user-skill and experience can be assumed.
 However, in a teaching paradigm, simplicity and transparency are often more favorable, even when this means loss of precision and automation.
-The PyLongslit pipeline is designed to rely on simple code and manual execution, supported by a large array of quality-assesment plots and extensive documentation.
-The algortihms are designed to produce research-quality results, yet while prioritizing simplicity over high precission.
+The PyLongslit pipeline is designed to rely on simple code and manual execution, supported by a large array of quality-assessment plots and extensive documentation.
+The algorithms are designed to produce research-quality results, yet while prioritizing simplicity over high precision.
 The reason for this is to create a robust and transparent pipeline, where every step of the execution is visualized and explained.
 We see this as being specially valuable in teaching scenarios and for users that are new to spectroscopic data processing.
 Furthermore, we hope that the simple coding style will invite users of all skill-levels to contribute to the code.